Alvareum/triple-patterns/README.md

 # Triples in dynamic networks

-### An algorithm searching for triple patterns in dynamic networks
+An algorithm searching for triple patterns in dynamic networks.

-### This repository contains three modules:
+## Pipeline

 ### 1. Graph Randomization
 This module generates random graphs based on calcium activity data.
 Here we consider 2 methods based on a randomized sequence of calcium events obtained from experimental data:
 1) shuffling spikes